wzugang/elr-memery-pool/doc/elr merory pool.md

 The keys to solve the above problems are to avoid memory fragmentation as far as possible and to reduce the memory allocation and freeing.
 The solution is memory pool.

 For memory pools, to speedup memory allocation is not as important as to speedup memory access.
 Because memory access is with a running program from beginning to end.
 Memory allocation is not as often.
-In the following part, I will introduce a memory pool that to reduce memory fragments by allocate a large block of memory and to speedup memory allocation by do not really free the allocated memory.
+In the following part, I will introduce a memory pool that to reduce memory fragments by allocate a large blocks of memory and to speedup memory allocation by do not really free the allocated memory.

 # Introduce #

 This is a high performance, flexible, cross-platform memory pool published under MIT Licence.
 It is free for personal or commercial use and had been used in many production environment.

+In the past three years, I engaged in developping computer vision systems for traffic management.
+In this kind of programs, many large blocks of memory are needed to cache the images from ip camera and process them in real time.
+If we use malloc or new to allocate every time a large block of memory is needed, as the program running, we found memory allocation becomes more and more slowly and more likely to fail.
+The program also runs more slowly.

+The reason is memory fragmentation that caused by the continuously allocate and free memory of different size.
+I found the key to solve the problem, it is memory pool.
+I investigated memory pool from Apache Portable Runtime.
+Found that it is a little complex and hard to make it support embedded platform.
+The most important is that APR is better at creating and destroying memory pool than at allocating and freeing memory in one pool.

+# Implementation #

 Memory is managed with node and slice of this memory pool.
 Node is a big block of memory, slice is a small block of memory in the node.
 Each memory block allocated from this memory pool is belong to a slice.